Sebastiaanvdeursen/Team-Trein/code/algorithms/hill_climbing/README.md

-# Hill Climbing README
+# Hill Climbing Directory README

 ## Team-Trein Hill Climbing Algorithm

-This repository contains the implementation of a Hill Climbing algorithm.
+This directory contains the implementation of a Hill Climbing algorithm.
 The algorithm starts with an initial solution and iteratively attempts to improve it by making small modifications.

 ## Overview